XIVLoot/XIVLoot/README.md

 ## Update your database

 Using EF Core Tools, Update your database Use the UI if you are using Riders.
 If you are using Visual Studio, use the package manager terminal and enter the command `Update-Database`.
 If you are using anything else, open a terminal and use the command `dotnet ef update-database`

+## Deployment

+Coming Soon!

+A docker compose file is planned for deployment.